When I ask this question of my clients, it is generally not an amount of money or the material side of life that we finish up talking about.

 You need to be sure that your aspirations are truly yours and not conveniently borrowed from elsewhere.
 Adopting someone else’s goals and succeeding in reaching them will not necessarily make you happy.
 Do not be tempted to compare the size of your goals with other people’s.
 This is one of those situations where bigger does not mean better.
 It only means different.

-In upcoming blogs we’ll cover the 10 questions we ask clients to help them understand quite clearly the direction in which you want to head, why they want to do that, what they can do to make it achievable and the 10 things that make everyone happy.
+In upcoming blogs we’ll cover the 8 questions we ask clients to help them understand quite clearly the direction in which you want to head, why they want to do that and what they can do to make it achievable.

 I'd love to hear your thoughts.
 Leave your comments below.